-Traffic management
+Traffic Management

-What is traffic management and what is “equal treatment”?
+What is traffic management and what is ‘equal treatment’?

-When traffic is forwarded on a first-come-first-serve basis, this can be referred to as “equal treatment”.
-As the BEREC Guidelines explain, this does not necessarily imply that all end-users will experience exactly the same performance.
-But as long as any treatment of traffic is done independently of applications and end-users, the traffic is normally considered to be treated equally.
-Thus, the Open Internet Regulation and the BEREC Guidelines seek to preserve the end-to-end principle of the internet.
+When traffic is forwarded on a ‘first-come-first-served’ basis, this can be referred to as ‘equal treatment’.
+As the Body of European Regulators for Electronic Communications (BEREC) Guidelines on the implementation of the Open Internet Regulation – ‘BEREC Open Internet Guidelines’ - explain, this does not necessarily imply that all end-users will experience exactly the same performance.
+But as long as any treatment of traffic is done independently of applications and end users, the traffic is normally considered to be treated equally.
+Thus, the Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access – the ‘Open Internet Regulation’ – and the BEREC Open Internet Guidelines seek to preserve the end-to-end principle of the internet.

 What traffic management is allowed under the Open Internet Regulation?

-The Open Internet Regulation allows for alternative traffic management under limited circumstances.
-As a second step, the Regulation allows “reasonable traffic management” which may be used to differentiate between “categories of traffic”.
 As a third step, the Open Internet Regulation describes three specific exceptions which are allowed under stricter conditions.
 These exceptions are:

 • compliance with other laws;